-One of the goals of the NPO is to ensure that each NSTIC pilot project upholds and advances the NSTIC guiding principles.
-Of particular importance to the NPO is the principle of Privacy Enhancement and Voluntary Participation.
+During the NSTIC program, one of the goals of the NSTIC NPO was to ensure that each NSTIC pilot project upheld and advanced the NSTIC guiding principles.
+Of particular importance to the NPO was the principle of Privacy Enhancement and Voluntary Participation.
 To address concerns related to end-user privacy, GTRI formed a dedicated Privacy Team, comprising individuals with deep privacy experience, to address questions related to trustmarks and privacy.

 How Trustmarks Can Advance End-User Privacy